-The fact that bio-fouling strengthens the aggregation of non-tuna and then tuna species has not been scientifically proven and while some fishers support this hypothesis others think that bio-fouling makes the FAD weaker due to gaining weight, eventually making the FAD sink or the ropes break.
+The rope with the loops would allow bio-fouling (as used in mussel farming) however it seems that won't be strong enough to last a year.
+The fact that bio-fouling has the capacity of aggregating non-tuna and then tuna species has not been scientifically proven and while some fishers support this hypothesis others don't believe on it and think that bio-fouling makes the FAD weaker due to gaining weight, eventually making the FAD sink or the ropes break.

-A good compromise would be using the 100% cotton rope to support the main structure of the FAD, so that biofouling would not affect the weight of the main structure and thus buoyancy, and using the rope with the loops just to provide some volume to the FAD close to the surface, hanging them from the raft in small pieces.
+A good compromise could be using the 100% cotton rope to support the main structure of the FAD, so that bio-fouling would not affect the weight and the FAD would last longer (as shown in the breaking strength results) and using the rope with the loops just to provide some volume to the FAD close to the surface, hanging them from the raft in small pieces.

 Other projects working with biodegradable twines have shown that variations in manufacturing processes, or possibly variations in cotton blends, appear to have a significant effect on degradation rate (Winger et al. 2015).
-So that, not all cotton ropes with the same specifications (diameter, number of strings and strands etc.) are expected to behave the same but it appears dependent on the manufacturing process and the quality of the cotton used.
+So that, not all cotton ropes with the same specifications (diameter, number of strings and strands etc) are expected to behave the same but it appears dependent on the manufacturing process and the quality of the cotton.
 So that the results of this project on the degradation of cotton ropes could change for ropes made by other manufacturers.

-Finally, it should be noted that the ropes in this project were not used in real drifting FADs, thus breaking strength and lifetime of the ropes could be different in real fishing conditions.
-However, our results provide a reference comparing the robustness of the 3 types of ropes and have been used to select the most appropriate ropes to be tested in drifting FADs during real fishing conditions.
-A pilot project with the collaboration of the fleet in Indian Ocean will be developed from the results of this study.
+Finally, it should be noted that the ropes in this project were not used in real drifting FADs, thus breaking strength and lifetime of the ropes could be different in real fishing conditions, however our results provide a reference comparing the robustness of the 3 types of ropes and could be used to select the best ropes to be tested in drifting FADs during fishing.